Cr4sh/openreil/docs/README.md

 ### Translating of basic blocks and functions <a id="_5_4"></a>

-<m>CodeStorageTranslator</m> class of <m>pyopenreil.REIL</m> is also can do code translation at basic blocks or functions level.
+`CodeStorageTranslator` class of `pyopenreil.REIL` is also can do code translation at basic blocks or functions level.
 Example of basic block translation:

 ```python
 # initialize raw instruction reader